saegl5/jiayou_add_events/README.md

 # Add 加油 ("jiā yóu") Events

-Google Web app for batch creating additional events on only certain letter days (e.g., on only "J Day's").
+Google Web app for creating recurring events on only certain letter days (e.g., on only "J Day's").
 Modify as needed, and back up your calendars before you run the app.
-These events are not recurring events, so without a batch script one would need to add these events manually.
+Without an app script, one would need to add these events manually.

 ## Visual Example